pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

         * Assume we have pre-defined a function sum which adds two numbers together, then: ourSum = sum(5, 12);
             * will call the sum function, which returns a value of 17 and assigns it to the ourSum variable.
+    * Stand in Line
+        * In Computer Science a queue is an abstract Data Structure where items are kept in order.
+New items can be added at the back of the queue and old items are taken off from the front of the queue.
+            *